pagkly/Zed/Investopedia3/Healthcare Power of Attorney (HCPA).md

 ## Understanding Healthcare Power of Attorney

-The healthcare [power of attorney](https://www.investopedia.com/terms/p/powerofattorney.asp) helps people who cannot communicate to exert their wishes regarding their medical care and treatment.
-The persons listed on the HCPA document become the sick or injured person's agent or [healthcare proxy](https://www.investopedia.com/terms/p/proxydirective.asp).
+The healthcare [[power of attorney]](https://www.investopedia.com/terms/p/powerofattorney.asp) helps people who cannot communicate to exert their wishes regarding their medical care and treatment.
+The persons listed on the HCPA document become the sick or injured person's agent or [[healthcare proxy]](https://www.investopedia.com/terms/p/proxydirective.asp).
 Usually, the form asks for alternates in case the first-named HCPA is not available to serve in this capacity.
 Each state might differ in this and other such details, however, so you'll need to consult your own state's rules and forms when arranging for an HCPA.

 Healthcare proxies can communicate with the patient's doctors to prevent unwanted treatments and avoid making the wrong decisions.
 They also have the power to make medical decisions for the person who is incapacitated.
 Writing an HCPA is straightforward—you fill out a form and have it notarized.
 Moreover, you can change or revoke who you want to be your healthcare proxy at any time by simply destroying the old HCPA and completing a new one.

-Anyone may serve as a healthcare power of attorney, or an [attorney-in-fact](https://www.investopedia.com/terms/a/attorneyinfact.asp).
+Anyone may serve as a healthcare power of attorney, or an [[attorney-in-fact]](https://www.investopedia.com/terms/a/attorneyinfact.asp).
 Your HCPA can have any type of relationship with you— this person might be your friend, partner, lover, relative, or colleague for example.
 You are free to choose anybody, so long as you trust them and feel that they are competent.

 The healthcare power of attorney serves a vital function during both periodic illnesses and at the end of life.